Japanese knotweed scourge: British and Kyushu scientists identify key to tackling plant invasion | The Japan Times

 Earlier this year he was diagnosed with a terminal illness and is hoping to return to Spain, where he previously lived, as soon as possible.
 “I want to go back to die.
 I can’t sell it (the property) until we’ve had the decision from the courts.
 If I could sell this today for near market value, I would be gone tomorrow,” he said.

 Waistell is one of a huge number of homeowners struggling with knotweed.
-Many have faced an impossible task in trying to control the plant.
-Because the invasive species has no natural predators, it often encroaches from nearby waterways and railroads and can render property nearly impossible to sell.
+Many have faced a daunting task in trying to control the plant.
+The invasive species has no natural predators.
+It often encroaches from nearby waterways and railroads and can render property nearly impossible to sell.

 Rodger Burnett, the lawyer representing his case, has dealt with over 200 knotweed claims and believes the stigma of the plant is strong enough to put off most people from buying.